What Is Criminal Conspiracy? – Jail Time & Beating a Conspiracy Charge

 What is conspiracy?
 More specifically, what is criminal conspiracy?
 A conspiracy is a secret plot put into place to initiate harm.
 Criminal conspiracy exists when two or more individuals team up to carry out an unlawful act.
 In some cases, they do not simply join forces and craft a plan; these people see the criminal act through to completion.

 In other cases, the criminal act need not be committed itself.
 Conspiracy charges may land on those who only knew of the plot and intended to break the law.
-According to conspiracy law, it is possible to face the charges of conspiracy to commit a crime and the crime itself based on the very same set of circumstances.
+According to conspiracy law, it is possible to face the charges of conspiracy to commit a crime and the crime itself based on the exact circumstances.

 How Do You Get Charged with Conspiracy?

 When it comes to conspiracy to commit a felony, there are some positives and negatives.
 The key is that the charge allows for prosecution before defendants have carried out the crime itself.
-However, for a successful federal prosecution to occur, three main elements must be in place and provable:
+For a successful federal case, three elements must be provable:

-3. At least one of the conspirators must have performed what is deemed an “overt act” to advance the conspiracy.
+3. Performance of an “overt act” to advance the conspiracy.

 How to Prove Conspiracy